ADHD Treatment

 How quickly can I get an appointment?

-We typically offer same-week appointments.
+Most patients are seen within 5 business days.
 Call (213) 584-2331 or submit a request online and our team will follow up within one business day.

 Get Help for ADHD Today